akashkumar28-cloud/ola_booking_analysis/README.md

 - **Microsoft Excel** – Used for initial data inspection, data cleaning, validation, formatting, and preparation.
-- **SQL / MySQL** – Used for data exploration, filtering, aggregation, business analysis, and answering key analytical questions.
+- **SQL / PostgreSQL** – Used for data exploration, filtering, aggregation, business analysis, and answering key analytical questions.
 - **Power Query** – Used for data transformation and preparation within Power BI.